-1. Short Title
+Short Title

-This Ordinance may be cited as the Rehabilitation of Offenders Ordinance 2009.
+1. This Ordinance may be cited as the Rehabilitation of Offenders Ordinance 2009.

-2. Interpretation
+Interpretation

+2.-(1) In this Ordinance-

+"caution" means-

+- (a) a conditional caution given under section 47A (conditional caution) of the Criminal Procedure Ordinance 2016; - (b) any other caution given to a person in the Areas in respect of an offence, which at the time the caution is given, that person has admitted; - (c) anything corresponding to a caution falling within paragraph (a) or (b) which is given to a person in respect of an offence under the law outside the Areas; (a)

+"caution information" means information imputing that a named or otherwise identifiable living person ("the named person") has committed, been charged with or cautioned for any offence which is the subject of a spent caution;(b)

-- (1) In this Ordinance- - "corresponding Republican law" means the Republican Rehabilitation of Offenders Law of 1981(a); - "disqualification" includes any disqualification, disability, prohibition, or other penalty; - "official record" means a record kept for the functions of the SBA police or the Administration which contains information about persons convicted of offences; - "rehabilitated person" has the meaning assigned to it in section 3(1); - "rehabilitation period" is the period of time prescribed by or calculate in accordance with section 5; - "Republican military offence" means a military offence as defined in the corresponding Republican law; - "specified information" means information suggesting or recording that an identifiable living person has committed, been charged with, prosecuted for or convicted of a spent conviction;
+"corresponding Republican law" means the Republican Rehabilitation of Offenders Law of 1981(c)

+"disqualification" includes any disqualification, disability, prohibition, or other penalty;

+"official record" means a record kept for the functions of the SBA police or the Administration which contains information about persons convicted of offences and persons given a caution for any offence; (\mathbf{d})

+"rehabilitated person" has the meaning assigned to it in section 3(1);

+"rehabilitation period" is the period of time prescribed by or calculate in accordance with section 5;

+"Republican military offence" means a military offence as defined in the corresponding Republican law;

+"specified information" means information suggesting or recording that an identifiable living person has committed, been charged with, prosecuted for or convicted of a spent conviction;